 Early Literacy Stations

 We have acquired Early Literacy Stations (ELS), complete educational solutions loaded with 50 educational software titles for kids ages 2 to 10.
-The computers are currently available at the Philip S. Miller (Castle Rock), Parker, Lone Tree, Jamie H. LaRue (Highlands Ranch) and Castle Pines library branches.
+The computers are currently available at the Philip S. Miller (Castle Rock), Parker, Lone Tree, James H. LaRue (Highlands Ranch) and Castle Pines libraries.